ICME 11, DG 13

 Cerulli, M., Georget, J.-P., Maracci, M., Psycharis, G., Trgalova, J. (2007).
 TELMA’s approach to integration of research teams.
 5e Congrès de ERME (European Society for Research in Mathematics Education), Larnaca (Chypre), 22-26 février 2007.

-Cerulli, M., Georget, J.-P., Maracci, M., Psycharis, G., Trgalova, J.
+Cerulli, M., Georget, J.-P., Maracci, M., Psycharis, G., Trgalova, J. (submitted).
+Comparing theoretical frameworks enacted in experimental research: TELMA experience.

 Cole, M., & Engeström, Y. (1993).
 A cultural-historical approach to distributed cognition.
 In G. Salomon (Ed.), Distributed cognitions: psychological and educational considerations (pp. 1-47).
 Cambridge: Cambridge University Press.

-(1987).
+Engeström, Y. (1987).
 Learning by expanding: An activity-theoretical approach to developmental research.
 Helsinki: Orienta-Konsultit.

 Harel, I., & Papert, S. (1991).
 Constructionism.
 Norwood, NJ: Ablex Publishing Corporation.